-- Committing a criminal offence - Injuring themselves and/or others - Causing significant damage to property, including their own property - Engaging in any behaviour which places themselves and/or others at significant risk of harm
+- · Committing a criminal offence - Injuring themselves and/or others - Causing significant damage to property, including their own property - Engaging in any behaviour which places themselves and/or others at significant risk of harm

-The Academy recognises that such use of physical intervention should always be conducted within exceptional circumstances and as a last resort, not as a matter of course or regularity and when other reasonable methods of action have failed.
+The academy recognises that such use of physical intervention should always be conducted within exceptional circumstances and as a last resort, not as a matter of course or regularity and when other reasonable methods of action have failed.
 Where possible, no such intervention should be attempted without another member of staff present, and a full and detailed written record should always be provided to the Head Teacher as a matter of course.
-Several Academy staff have undergone Team Teach training and protocols in this respect are followed.